-Park-goers can play football, soccer or basketball at the facility.
+Park patrons come to Clark Park to play football, soccer or basketball at the facility.
 Afterschool programs are offered throughout the school year, and in the summer youth attend the Park District’s popular six-week day camp.

 In addition to programs, Clark Park hosts fun special events throughout the year for the whole family, such as gym showcases and holiday activities.